RallyTechServices/lac-demo/README.md

 # lac-demo
 Instructions for creating a basic Github - Rally PROTOTYPE integration using Live API Creator Demo

-Please see (./lac-demo.pdf) for integration details
+Please see (lac-demo.pdf) for integration details

 ## prerequisites
 Please see lac-demo.pdf for prerequisites